VaidikKhurana/prvict/README.md

 -: added new algo tests
 -: added proprietary license

 NOTE: DESPITE BEING A PRODUCTION RELEASE, THIS IS STILL THE FIRST RELEASE OF THE PROJECT AND MAY HAVE VERY MINOR INACCURACIES.
 THE DOCUMENTATION FOR THIS PROJECT IS AI GENERATED BUT IS EXAMINED IN A VERY THOROUGH MANNER.

-Introducing PRVICT 0.5.6.
+***

 Enjoy developing.

 Founder & dev

 Vaidik Khurana